Stay right here for our final news roundup and information overload.

 I am so appreciative that he is saying this isn't safe for our American citizens who didn't vote for those people to be over here.

-Everywhere in the last year, especially in the last six months.
+And I'm telling you, we have flown them everywhere, everywhere in the last year, especially in the last six months.

 It's been almost some of these flights are completely full of immigrants.

-How do I know the manila envelopes, the sweatsuits, still having their wristbands from the places they're coming from on their wrists?
+The Manila envelopes, the sweatsuits, still having their wristbands from the places they're coming from on their wrists.

-Like we it's just been such an exhausting, stressful, feeling unsafe, all of these things.
+Like we, it's just been such an exhausting, stressful, feeling unsafe, all of these things.

-And so I just thank Trump so much for being willing to say no, enough is enough.
+And so I just thank Trump so much for being willing to say, no, enough is enough.

 They're going back.